UK Trade Agreements and Preferential Tariff Rates

 Substantial transformation: Most manufactured goods are made using materials from multiple countries.
 To qualify as originating in a particular country, they must undergo a sufficient degree of processing there.
 Trade agreements define "sufficient" in different ways — common tests include a change in tariff classification, a minimum percentage of value added in the country, or a specific manufacturing process requirement.

-For example, under the UK–EU TCA, clothing generally needs to be made from yarn that was spun in the UK or EU — simply assembling imported fabric in the UK is not enough to qualify as UK-origin for TCA purposes.
+For example, under the UK–EU TCA, clothing generally has to be made in the UK or EU from the yarn stage onwards — the fabric must be woven or knitted there, not just cut and sewn.
+Making garments from imported fabric is not enough to qualify as UK-origin for TCA purposes.

 Claiming Preferential Rates